stormasm/barnum/src/home.md

 If you are interested in renting our facility, please call the number below.
 The south Ballroom is host to a variety of dance classes that are open to the public.
 The Odd Fellows is proud to be a premier event location in Corvallis, for classes, dance events, and special occasions!

+#### Business Office Contact Info

+Chelsea Henson
+Business Manager: Building and rental information (541) 752-3023

+Email: <a href="mailto:corvallisoddfellows@comcast.net">corvallisoddfellows@comcast.net </a>

-If you have further questions please go to
+For location information or if you have further questions please go to [contact us](./contact-us.html).
-[contact us](./contact-us.html).